Marijon Ancich: Championship games

-St. Paul, which had lost to Bishop Amat 19–6 in a hotly contested game in 1971, came back in 1972 to return the favor and went all the way to the 4A title game.
-St. Paul beat Western 29–24 at the Coliseum for Ancich's first undisputed state championship.
+St. Paul, which had lost to Bishop Amat 19–6 in a hotly contested Angelus League game in 1971, came back in 1972 to return the favor, winning the league title and going all the way back to the CIF-SS 4-A title game, where they faced undefeated Western.
+The top-ranked Swordsmen beat the Pioneers 29–24 at the Coliseum for Ancich's first undisputed CIF state championship.